Colin Powell: Potential presidential candidate

 Powell's experience in military matters made him a very popular figure with both American political parties.
 Many Democrats admired his moderate stance on military matters, while many Republicans saw him as a great asset associated with the successes of past Republican administrations.
 Put forth as a potential Democratic vice presidential nominee in the 1992 U.S. presidential election or even potentially replacing Vice President Dan Quayle as the Republican vice presidential nominee, Powell eventually declared himself a Republican and began to campaign for Republican candidates in 1995.
 He was touted as a possible opponent of Bill Clinton in the 1996 U.S. presidential election, possibly capitalizing on a split conservative vote in Iowa and even leading New Hampshire polls for the GOP nomination, but Powell declined, citing a lack of passion for politics.
 Powell defeated Clinton 50–38 in a hypothetical match-up proposed to voters in the exit polls conducted on Election Day.
 Despite not standing in the race, Powell won the Republican New Hampshire Vice-Presidential primary on write-in votes.

 In 1997, Powell founded America's Promise with the objective of helping children from all socioeconomic sectors.
 That same year saw the establishment of The Colin L. Powell Center for Leadership and Service.
-The mission of the center is to "prepare new generations of publicly engaged leaders from populations previously underrepresented in public service and policy circles, to build a strong culture of civic engagement at City College, and to mobilize campus resources to meet pressing community needs and serve the public good."
+The mission of the center is to "prepare new generations of publicly engaged leaders from populations previously underrepresented in public service and policy circles, to build a strong culture of civic engagement at City College, and to mobilize campus resources to meet pressing community needs and serve the public good".

 Powell was mentioned as a potential candidate in the 2000 U.S. presidential election, but again decided against running.
-Once Texas Governor George W. Bush secured the Republican nomination, Powell endorsed him for president and spoke at the 2000 Republican National Convention.
+Once Texas governor George W. Bush secured the Republican nomination, Powell endorsed him for president and spoke at the 2000 Republican National Convention.
 Bush won the general election and appointed Powell as secretary of state in 2001.

-In the electoral college vote count of 2016, Powell received three votes for president from faithless electors from Washington.
+In the electoral college vote count of 2016, Powell received three votes for president from faithless electors from the state of Washington.